gu1gzz/botty/README.md

 ## Usage example

-Return the joindate with !joindate:
+Launch some commands with ! at beginning

 ![](example1.gif)